 When it comes to showing the path for the future generation, this Gillette commercial shows Terry Crews telling that “males should hold other males accountable”.
 This in a way reinforces the feminist ideology – ‘All violence is male generated’.
 A very shrewd statement to shame males, this statement in Gillette ad reconfirms that it’s only the males who need to be blamed for all violence.

 If #MeToo movement has done anything to us, it has shown how these feminist men are the real sexual predators.
-In India, prominent writer Chetan Bhagat who was in the headlines for keeping fast for his wife and promoting women rights; was later found to be wooing other women in personal chat and harassing them.
-Another feminist male associated with a degrading Indian TV show All India Bokchod was found to be calling women in his hotel room and sending them picks of his penis.
+In India, prominent writer Chetan Bhagat who was in the headlines for keeping fast for his wife and promoting women rights; was later found to be wooing other women in a personal chat and harassing them.
+Another feminist male associated with a degrading Indian TV show All India Bokchod was found to be calling women in his hotel room and sending them pics of his penis.
 He was also associated with feminist media Vice and took MRA interviews to expose them.
 Many other male feminists including ‘Pink’y Amitabh Bachchan was exposed.

 What these male feminists promoted in this Gillette ad is that this masculine stereotype and men following masculinity are dangerous to the society and it’s the men who need to fight against other men, basically create a self-hating attitude in men.
 This instills the same behavior of violence (that is shown as toxic masculinity) to fight against masculine males.
 Now we need to understand that violence may not be always physical violence but creating a hateful society where males are forced to be ashamed of their own gender, is also a form of violence that the Gillette ad film reinforces.